ksereda/Spring_Cloud_Netflix_Microservices/ribbon/README.md

 To set properties on your own, you need to create an instance of `DefaultClientConfigImpl`, as follows:

-1) you must call `DefaultClientConfigImpl.getClientConfigWithDefaultValues ​​(String clientName)` to load the default values ​​and any properties that are already defined in the Configuration in Archaius.
+1) you must call `DefaultClientConfigImpl.getClientConfigWithDefaultValues(String clientName)` to load the default values ​​and any properties that are already defined in the Configuration in Archaius.
 (`Archaius` is a configuration management library dynamically while running).

-2) set the necessary properties by calling the API `DefaultClientConfigImpl.setProperty ()`.
+2) set the necessary properties by calling the API `DefaultClientConfigImpl.setProperty()`.

 3) pass this instance along with the client name to the appropriate API `ClientFactory`.